shane-tomlinson/browserid-wordpress/readme.txt

 Something went terribly wrong.
 If there isn't an error message, turn on debug mode to see the complete response.

-= I get 'Verification invalid' =

-Maybe the time of your hosting server is incorrect.
-You could check the option *Do not check valid until time* to solve this.

 = Where can I ask questions, report bugs and request features? =